 Costa Rica has an excellent and widespread phone system.
-A phone call within the country costs around C10 per minute.
-Pay phones take a calling card or 5-, 10-, or 20-colón coins.
-Calling cards are much more practical, and coin-operated phones are getting harder and harder to find.
+A phone call within the country costs around C15 per minute.
+Pay phones are relatively scarce.
+If you do find one, it might take a calling card or coins.
+Calling cards are much more practical.
 You can purchase calling cards in a host of gift shops and pharmacies.
 However, there are several competing calling-card companies, and certain cards work only with certain phones.
-CHIP calling cards work with a computer chip and just slide into specific phones, although these phones aren't widely available.
+CHIP calling cards work with a computer chip and just slide into specific phones, although these phones aren’t widely available.
 Better bets are the 197 and 199 calling cards, which are sold in varying denominations.
 These have a scratch-off PIN and can be used from any phone in the country.
 Generally, the 197 cards are sold in smaller denominations and are used for local calling, while the 199 cards are deemed international and are easier to find in larger denominations.
-Either card can be used to make any call, however, provided that the card can cover the costs.
+Either card can be used to make any call, provided the card can cover the cost.
 Another perk of the 199 cards is the fact that you can get the instructions in English.
-For local calls, it is often easiest to call from your hotel, although you will likely be charged around C150 to C300 per call.
+For local calls, it is often easiest to call from your hotel, although you may be charged around C150 to C300 per call.

 To call Costa Rica from abroad: